A Guide to Psychology and its Practice

 Realize also that if you are using a computer at your work site, the network administrator has the capability to read every piece of e-mail you send and receive under your company e-mail address.
 It may even be possible to track every keystroke you make on your computer keyboard, regardless of whether you’re sending e-mail.
 None of this may actually be happening at your workplace, but the capability is there.

-If you make an offering to this website through PayPal, all of your financial information is kept secure by PayPal.
-When PayPal sends me a notification of a payment, however, they include the e-mail address that you have provided to them as yours.
-I will not respond to that e-mail address unless in the “Comments” area on the PayPal transaction form you request a response.
+If you make a donation or payment through PayPal or Square, your financial information is kept secure by PayPal or Square and is not given to me.
+When PayPal or Square sends me a notification of a transaction, however, your e-mail address that you used to register with PayPal or Square may be included in the transaction details.
+I will not respond to that e-mail address unless (a) you request in the “Comments” area on the PayPal or Square transaction form that I send you a response, or (b) you send an e-mail message to me through my own Communications page.

 No, you cannot place your ad here, because I do not accept advertising on this website.